Evolution of Conditional Entropy for Diffusion Dynamics on Graphs: Conditional Entropy of Diffusion Dynamics on Graphs

-We can therefore interpret the conditional entropy of a diffusion process as the interplay between the entropy of the variable $X(t)$ converging to the stationary distribution and its decreasing dependence on the initial condition $X(0)$. \\ One could also prove \cref{Thm:2ndlaw} by combining this fact with the data-processing inequality, and noticing that $H(Z(t))$ is a non-decreasing function.
-However, our original argument highlights that convergence happens row-wise, which is conceptually interesting on its own and might be potentially useful for other proofs as well. \\ We conclude this section by presenting a counterexample to the possibility of extending \cref{Thm:2ndlaw} to general chains, not only heat diffusion.
+We conclude this section by presenting a counterexample to the possibility of extending \cref{Thm:2ndlaw} to general chains, not only heat diffusion.
 Relation \cref{eq:KL_conditionalH} tells us where to look for such a counterexample. \begin{proposition} Consider the Markov chain with $N$ states determined by the transition matrix and the initial condition $\p(0) \coloneqq [0, \frac{1}{N-1}, \dots, \frac{1}{N-1}]$.
 Then $H(X(t) |X(0))$ is not a monotonically non-decreasing function. \end{proposition} \begin{proof} One can easily compute that

 and

 Then, by \cref{eq:KL_conditionalH} we get which is not identical to 0. $\lim_{t \to \infty} H(X(t)|X(0)) = H(X(0)|X(0)) = 0$, so the function must decrease at a certain point. \end{proof}